The Astronaut Odyssey: A Community NFT That Almost Was

 What Happened

 Ultimately, Astronaut Odyssey never launched as an NFT.
-The combination of technical uncertainty in Terra’s ecosystem and the broader Luna collapse made it impossible to complete the project.
+The combination of technical uncertainty in Terra's ecosystem and the broader Luna collapse made it impossible to complete the project.
 While the design exists as a creative artifact, the NFT itself was never minted.
-The experience served as a valuable lesson about the realities of working in emerging ecosystems.

 What I’d Do Differently